r-causal/tipr/README.md

                 unexposed_confounder_prev = 0.10)
 ```

-    ## The observed effect (1.09) WOULD be tipped by 1 unmeasured confounder with the
+    ## ℹ The observed effect (1.09) WOULD be tipped by 1 unmeasured confounder with
-    ## following specifications:
+    ##   the following specifications:
     ## • estimated prevalence of the unmeasured confounder in the exposed population:
     ##   0.25
     ## • estimated prevalence of the unmeasured confounder in the unexposed